User:pass requests

 curl -U user-SPusername-country-us-state-us_california:SPpassword -x gate.smartproxy.com:7000 ip.smartproxy.com/json

-Continent targeting
+Continent Targeting

 Adding the continent parameter to your username will allow you to target IPs from a specific continent.